smajidy/smajidy.github.io/_pages/about.md

   - /about.html
 ---

 My name is Shayan Majidy.
 I'm an incoming [Banting Postdoctoral Fellow](https://banting.fellowships-bourses.gc.ca/en/home-accueil.html) in Misha Lukin's group at Harvard.
-I received my PhD in 2024 from the University of Waterloo.
+My current research focuses on quantum circuit design, with a focus on leveraging quantum error correction to identify practical applications for current quantum hardware.
+I received my PhD in 2024 from the University of Waterloo, where I investigated the effects of noncommuting conserved quantities in quantum information and thermodynamics.
 During my PhD, I was awarded the [Vanier Scholarship](https://vanier.gc.ca/en/home-accueil.html) along with the John Brodie Memorial Award and the IQC Achievement Award, which honor outstanding research achievements at the Perimeter Institute and the Institute for Quantum Computing, respectively.

-My research focuses on the dynamics of quantum information—specifically, how non-classical properties of information are generated, harnessed, or lost, and the resulting physical consequences in quantum computing and quantum thermodynamics.
-Recently, this has led me to study the effects of noncommuting charges in quantum thermodynamics and the near-term applications of quantum error correction on quantum hardware.

-I am also the lead author of the textbook [Building Quantum Computers](https://www.amazon.com/Building-Quantum-Computers-Practical-Introduction/dp/1009417010), which introduces the physics underlying various quantum computing hardware.
+I am also the lead author of the textbook [Building Quantum Computers](https://www.amazon.com/Building-Quantum-Computers-Practical-Introduction/dp/1009417010), published by Cambridge University Press.

 Education & Academic Positions
 ======